MBACP (Reg.and Accr), CYP IAPT, Dip. Couns, & Dip. Sup

 You can expect three core therapeutic values from me:

-The non-judgmental space I provide is an opportunity for you to reflect on past and/or present experiences, negative thoughts, painful or overwhelming feelings and to explore the impact this might be having on your life, relationships, work, education, etc.
+The non-judgmental, safe space I provide is an opportunity for you to reflect on past and/or present experiences, negative thoughts, painful or overwhelming feelings, to explore the impact this might be having on your life, relationships, work, education, etc, and to give you the start you need to move forward in your life.

-Please read below my experience of working with teenagers and young people.
+Please read below for my experience of working with teenagers and young people.

-I created and managed a youth counselling service based at the young people’s charity Alone in London (latterly Depaul UK-Alone in London) from 2011-2017.
+I was the founder of a youth counselling service based at the young people’s charity Alone in London (latterly Depaul UK-Alone in London) from 2011-2017.
 My team and I successfully helped hundreds of young people to cope with mental health and behavioural problems in inner-London boroughs.
 I built and maintained successful partnerships with Secondary Schools, CAMHS, Social Services, Family Support Services and GPs.
 I reached out to 12 to 25-year olds from a variety of backgrounds including homelessness, leaving care and youth offending.
+I have 12 years experience as a counsellor in Secondary education.
+I was a counsellor at Stevenage Education Support Centre (a Pupil Referral Unit) for 2 years.

 I provided counselling at the following education establishments: